DioxusLabs/docsite/docs-src/0.6/src/guide/next_steps.md

 Dioxus is an "all-in-one" solution for building apps with Rust.
 We try to be helpful every step of the way: getting started, iterating, testing, bundling, and deploying.

-- You can use Dioxus with Tauri, but we focus primarily on the standalone Dioxus experience.
+- **Tauri**: You can use Dioxus with Tauri, but we focus primarily on the standalone Dioxus experience.
 Tauri is a good choice if you want to use a JavaScript frontend or need full-featured access to the Webview DOM.
-- Dioxus and Leptos are both good choices for fullstack web development with differences in syntax and reactivity models.
+- **Leptos**: Dioxus and Leptos are both good choices for fullstack web development with differences in syntax and reactivity models.
 Dioxus is architected to support desktop and mobile "1st-class" whereas Leptos is primarily a web framework.
-- Iced is GUI framework that renders using its own render engine, making it highly customizable.
+- **Iced:** Iced is GUI framework that renders using its own render engine, making it highly customizable.
 Iced is a good choice for apps that need access to lower-level rendering through WGPU.
 Dioxus will be releasing its own WGPU renderer in early 2025, so stay tuned!

 Dioxus is quite a large project and has been a bit slower to mature than other projects with larger development teams or smaller scopes.
 With 0.6, Dioxus is more mature but still has some ground to cover.